 Any individual, student or adult, who feels that he/she has been subjected to sexual harassment by another student or adult should report the incident without fear of reprisal.
 Students may report to any dean, guidance counselor, social worker, teacher or administrator.
 Employees may report to his/her supervisor or to the Headmaster directly.
 Each incident so reported will be investigated promptly under the supervision of the Headmaster.
 Any student or employee found to have sexually harassed another individual will be subject to disciplinary action, up to and including expulsion or discharge.

 FMI: Rene Menard (x4402), Carol Taranko (x4468) or Tiffany Robert (x4407)

 Incidents of sexual harassment may also be reported directly to the Maine Human Rights Commission (207-289-2326).

-The mission of Thornton Academy’s Social Work Program is to support, develop, and assist in the implementation of student services, and the goals and objectives of the school by providing support to students and staff in the area of social/emotional health, as it relates to students’ overall well being and academic progression.
+The mission underlying the provision of Social Work services at Thornton Academy is to support, develop, and assist in the implementation of student services, and the goals and objectives of the school by providing support to students and staff in the area of social/emotional health, as it relates to students’ overall well-being and academic progression.

 This is accomplished by:

 - identifying the needs and barriers of individuals, small groups, and the school community